FAQ

 • How will communications be facilitated?

 Clients, at time of engagement, will be provided access to our third-party portal, TaxDome, that will act as a secure bridge between the client and the firm.
 All communications will be restricted to TaxDome - which can be accessed via web browser and mobile app.
-We will never request information by means of email - email is not a secure method of communication.
+We will never request confidential and sensitive information by means of email - email is not a secure method of communication.

 • When will I receive my refund?